-Professionalism is extremely important this semester.
-Teachers in Colorado are evaluated according to Performance and Quality Standards.
-Below are these standards, as well as the Professionalism Rubric used for your evaluation at the Lab School and for peer teaching.
-You have many people depending on you.
-My expectations are high for your performance in all you do this semester.
+Professionalism is extremely important in the Art Education Program at Colorado State University.
+Teachers in Colorado are evaluated according to performance and quality standards.
+Below are these standards and elements.
+You have many people depending on you and our expectations are high for your performance in all you do in the program.
 Please review the documents below.
 Consider…

 COLORADO TEACHER QUALITY STANDARDS

 I. Teachers demonstrate mastery of and pedagogical expertise in the content they teach.
 The elementary teacher is an expert in literacy and mathematics and is knowledgeable in all other content that he or she teaches (e.g., science, social studies, arts, physical education, or world languages).
 The secondary teacher has knowledge of literacy and mathematics and is an expert in his or her content endorsement area(s).

 ELEMENT A: Teachers provide instruction that is aligned with Colorado Academic Standards, their District’s organized plan of instruction, and the individual needs of the students.

 ELEMENT B: Teachers demonstrate knowledge of content, central concepts, disciplinary inquiry, appropriate evidence-based instructional practices and specialized characteristics of the disciplines being taught.